About the Center

 Clients are assigned to a counselor and scheduled for standing one-hour weekly appointments for the duration of the semester.
-Depending on when services are initiated, each client could receive up to 12 weeks of counseling services.
 Counselors and clients work collaboratively to determine whether additional counseling is needed at the end of the semester.

-Recent research (Baskin, Slaten, Sorenson, Glover-Russell, & Merson, 2010) has demonstrated that counseling can have a pronounced impact on academic outcomes, such as increased GPA and retention.
-ASU students are welcome to use services provided at the CTC to address and help resolve issues complicating their experience at the university.
-Students who struggle with adjusting to the university, making academic and career decisions, or addressing personal issues that interfere with academic progress might particularly benefit from referral to the CTC.
+ASU students are welcome and encouraged to use services provided at the CTC at a significantly reduced cost.
+Students who struggle with adjusting to the university, making academic and career decisions, or addressing personal issues might particularly benefit from counseling at the CTC.